Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

-Sister Rosemary taught 8th grade in an African American Puerto Rican parish, South Bronx before being assigned in 1966 to Manizales, Colombia to a team of Maryknoll priests and Sisters administering the Latin American Catechetical Institute.
-In 1970, she was elected to the Maryknoll Sisters Central Governing Board for a four year term.
-Later in Mexico City she accompanied the people in a poor sector of the city in initiating Basic Christian Communities.
+Sister Rosemary received her first overseas assignment in 1966, to Manizales, Colombia to a team of Maryknoll priests and Sisters administering the Latin American Catechetical Institute.
+In 1968, she studied Pastoral Theology at the University Of Salamanca, Spain and In 1970, she was elected to the Maryknoll Sisters Central Governing Board in New York for a four year term.

-In 1981, Sister Rosemary moved to Guatemala to serve as the Mexico-Guatemala-El Salvador Regional Coordinator, living in Huehuetenango.
+In 1979 in Mexico City she accompanied the people in a poor sector of the city in initiating Basic Christian Communities.
+Sister Rosemary moved in 1981 to Guatemala to serve as the Mexico-Guatemala-El Salvador Regional Coordinator, living in Huehuetenango.
 These were challenging times for the Guatemalan people – the civil war was at its height.
 In accompanying them, the Sisters were inspired by the spirit and faith of the people during great suffering.